Book Title: Heidi

 However, Heidi is unable to learn her lessons when Mrs Rottenmeier and Clara’s teacher is unable to teach her.
 When Clara’s grandmother pays a visit, she comes with more patience, kindness and wisdom to start Heidi on her path to learning.
 This creates conflict as Mrs Rottenmeirer and the teacher was planning on being able to get rid of Heidi or not teach her and because of Clara’s grandmother’s fondness for Heidi and her help in Heidi’s education, they ended up stuck with her for a little longer.
 Especially as Heidi had the support of Clara’s father too.

 There are other parallels.
-Peter, who is not willing to learn and take every opportunity, but has had the chance to and Clara who is home-schooled and expected to become a Lady despite her condition but is unable to take many opportunities.
+There is a parallel between Peter and Clara.
+Peter does not take the opportunity to learn but Clara does not have many opportunities despite her homeschooling.
 So when Clara visits the mountings and Heidi is spending time with her, there is a lot of conflict between Peter and Clara.

 These parallels and conflicts really add to the story.